Anton-Vasyaev/autofast/README.md

-# FastDI
+# Autofast
-FastDI - it is a modern python library for dependency injection and app configuration.
+Autofast - it is a modern python library for dependency injection and app configuration.

 ### Features